 When Richard Hageman was nominated for the first Hoagland award it was pointed out that his distinct contribution was "his formulation, early in his career, that rate-limiting enzymes could be identified and used as a basis to select for specific traits which lead to higher crop yields.
 This singular focus, which resulted from and contributed to his research on nitrate reductase, is so basic and now so readily understood that it is taken for granted in all of plant science."
-His major contributions to understanding of plant nitrogen metabolism included the finding that nitrate reductase is an inducible enzyme, and identification of nitrate reductase as a distinct dependent on ferredoxin in chloroplasts.
+His major contributions to understanding of plant nitrogen metabolism included the finding that nitrate reductase is an inducible enzyme, and identification of nitrite reductase as a distinct enzyme dependent on ferredoxin in chloroplasts.

 Elizabeth C. Hageman obtained her B.S. and M.S. degrees at Oklahoma State University.
 She worked for many years in biochemistry with distinguished scientists including C.H.
 Li at Berkeley, and G. Hanson and W. Ogren at Illinois.
 With Professor Hanson, she was involved in pioneering work on in vitro culture of bovine mammary gland tissue.